i-pi/i-pi/docs/src/tutorials.rst

 If we do this with these files, we see that the simulation started from a crystalline configuration and then over the course of the simulation began to melt.
-Since the state point studied and with the potential given para-hydrogen is a liquid :cite:`silv-gold78jcp`, this is what we would expect.
+Since the state point considered here with the potential given is a liquid :cite:`silv-gold78jcp`, this is what we would expect.

 Finally, let us check the “tut1.md” file.
 For the current problem, i.e.